 GOL customers must have their own doctors complete and sign the Medical Information Form (MEDIF).
 This document will prove that the customer has special needs.

-Please note: the deadline by which the MEDIF form must be submitted should be verified in advance, as it may vary depending on the type of special need.
+Please note: the deadline by which the MEDIF form must be submitted may vary depending on the type of special need, so please check this information ahead of time.

 This form must be completed when a customer: